Simple-codinger/ChaosGame/README.md

 # Python playing the Chaos-Game

-This python script simulates the so called (https://en.wikipedia.org/wiki/Chaos_game)[Chaos game].
+This python script simulates the so called Chaos game.

 ## Prerequisites